Adeline (rocket stage)

 Adeline (Advanced Expendable Launcher with Innovative engine Economy) was a concept for a reusable rocket first-stage that would fly itself back to Earth after a launch using drone technology for horizontal landing on a runway.
 Airbus Defence and Space conceived the design concept.
+Airbus started this program in 2010 and has invested about €15 million by May 2015 on the reusable technology programme; scale models have been flown.
+In 2018 an official in the CNES launcher directorate declared the concept "not financially interesting".